Choro: History

 Much of the mainstream success (by the 1930s to 1940s) of this style of music came from the early days of radio, when bands performed live on the air.
 By the 1950s and 1960s, it was replaced with urban samba on the radio, but it was still alive in amateur circles called "rodas de choro" (choro gatherings in residences and botecos), the most famous ones being the roda de choro in the house of composer and musician Jacob do Bandolim, in the Jacarepaguá neighborhood in Rio; and the "roda de choro" in the pub "Suvaco de Cobra" (Snake's Armpit) in the Penha neighborhood in the same town.

 In the late 1970s there was a successful effort to revitalize the genre in the mainstream, through TV-sponsored nationwide festivals in 1977 and 1978, which attracted a new, younger generation of professional musicians and listeners.
 Thanks in great part to these efforts, choro music remains strong in Brazil.
-More recently, choro has attracted the attention of musicians in the United States, such as Mike Marshall and Maurita Murphy Mead, who have brought this kind of music to a new audience.
+More recently, choro has attracted the attention of musicians in the United States, such as Anat Cohen, Mike Marshall and Maurita Murphy Mead, who have brought this kind of music to a new audience.

 Most Brazilian classical composers recognize the sophistication of choro and its major importance in Brazilian instrumental music.
 Radamés Gnattali said it was the most sophisticated instrumental popular music in the world.
 Heitor Villa-Lobos defined choro as the true incarnation of Brazilian soul.

 Notably, both composers had some of their music inspired by choro, dressing it with classical tradition.
-The French composer Darius Milhaud was enchanted by choro when he lived in Brazil (in 1917) and he composed the ballet Le Boeuf sur le toit, in which he quotes close to 30 Brazilian tunes.
+The French composer Darius Milhaud was enchanted by choro when he lived in Brazil (in 1917) and he composed the ballet Le Bœuf sur le toit, in which he quotes close to 30 Brazilian tunes.